Easy Home Makeovers

-Like the walls, the flooring is one of the biggest surface areas in your home.
+Like the walls, flooring is one of the biggest surface areas in your home.
 So considering how it looks is essential to any makeover.
 Again, replacing the whole flooring in a house will cost a fortune.
 But adding small things could make a big difference.
-Rugs and carpet areas can conceal flooring that perhaps doesn’t look it’s best, especially if it is a wood flooring.
+Rugs and carpet areas can conceal flooring that perhaps doesn’t look its best, especially if it is wood flooring.

 You may also want to invest in an industrial carpet cleaner to bring those carpets back to their former glory.
-If some rooms need the flooring replacing, try and consider using a carpet option or laminate.
-Both of which are less pricey than a traditional wood flooring, but will still have an excellent finish once fitted.
+If some rooms need the flooring replaced, try and consider using a carpet option or laminate.
+Both of these are less pricey than traditional wood flooring, but will still have an excellent finish once fitted.